Ian Rosenblatt

-Ian Isaac Rosenblatt (born 2 November 1959) is a British lawyer, senior partner of the business law firm Rosenblatt Group plc, and a supporter of charitable causes, notably in the field of classical music.
+Ian Isaac Rosenblatt (born 2 November 1959) is a British lawyer, former senior partner of the now defunct business and litigation law firm group Rosenblatt Group plc, and a supporter of charitable causes, notably in the field of classical music.

 Early life and family

 Rosenblatt was born in Liverpool to a businessman father and academic mother – sister of the well-known actors Clive Swift and David Swift – and was educated at Liverpool College and the London School of Economics and Political Science, where he studied Law.
 He is a member of The Law Society.

 Rosenblatt has three grown-up children from his marriage to his late wife, Heather.
 In 2007 he married Emma Kane, Joint Chief Executive of International communications agency Porta Communications plc.

 Career

 On leaving university Ian Rosenblatt became an articled clerk at law firm Collyer Bristow, qualifying in 1983, and then joined media law firm Sheridans, where he became a partner in 1985.
 In 1989 he founded his own law firm in the City of London, Rosenblatt Solicitors, which has grown to over 100 staff handling business law in the UK and internationally.

 Rosenblatt Group plc floated on the London Stock Market on 8 May 2018.

 In August 2023, Rosenblatt Group became embroiled in a dispute with ex-Rosenblatt Group CEO Nicola Foulston.
 Rosenblatt was not on the board and not an employee at the time.

 In 2000, Rosenblatt co-founded the London-based corporate and financial communications agency Redleaf Polhill; its chief executive is his wife, Emma Kane.
 The agency was sold to Porta Communications plc in 2014.
 Kane was appointed Joint Chief Executive of Porta Communications plc, which is listed on the London Stock Exchange, in April 2018.